CompArchCam/optiwise/README.md

 For more fine grain control, see `optiwise help`.
 The subcommands of OptiWISE will allow you to configure the individual jobs in OptiWISE and configure various additional options.

+# Publication

+OptiWISE is developed at the University of Cambridge, Department of Computer Science and Technology.
+You can find more information about OptiWISE in our publication.
+Please cite this if you use OptiWISE in your work.

+Y. Guo et al., ["OptiWISE: Combining Sampling and Instrumentation for Granular CPI Analysis,"](https://doi.org/10.1109/CGO57630.2024.10444771) 2024 IEEE/ACM International Symposium on Code Generation and Optimization (CGO), Edinburgh, United Kingdom, 2024, pp. 373-385, doi: 10.1109/CGO57630.2024.10444771.